Hidden Symbols in American LiteratureEric Merlin

 Literature is one of the oldest art forms; it plays an important role in modern history by telling us timeless tales that were captured through quill and ink ages ago.
 Literature served many purposes; apart from telling a story, literature served as a means for spreading ideas and contributed to widespread enlightenment.

 Old American literature saw many changed through time, and, with it, the symbols and themes found in these texts changed, too.
-There is a stark contrast between the works of older writers, like F. Scott Fitzgerald, and newer ones, like Arthur Miller.
+There is a stark contrast between the works of older writers and people looking for this ‘Write my essay for me‘, like F. Scott Fitzgerald, and newer ones, like Arthur Miller.
 An even greater change is noted when observing works penned in the 21st century.

 Where American literature from the 20th century focused more on themes concerning history, racism, freedom, and the American Dream, 21st-century texts tend to talk more about the human condition through a modern lens and beg the reader to give racial, sexual, and mental diversity a chance.

 These themes were represented through powerful symbols.
 For example, in A View from the Bridge, Arthur Miller, who is regarded as one of the greatest playwrights of America, uses the bridge as a symbol to highlight the difference between the upper and lower classes.